Jeter, Donnell, Drici, He, Lee, Rice, Roberts, Shallue

 136 Computational Discrete Mathematics Additional concepts in discrete mathematics.
 Recurrence relations, counting, and combinatorics.
 Discrete probability.
 Algorithmic graph theory.
 Programming with advanced data structures.
 No prerequisite.
 Will not count towards the major or minor in mathematics.
 Cross-listed with Computer Science 136.
 Offered each fall.

 161 Calculus I (FR) Beginning calculus: A rigorous study of limits, continuity and differential calculus of functions of one variable.
 Prerequisite: four years of high school mathematics including trigonometry.
 Offered each semester.

-162 Calculus II Further topics in one variable calculus: introduction to integration, applications of the definite integral, techniques of integration.
+162 Calculus II (FR) Further topics in one variable calculus: introduction to integration, applications of the definite integral, techniques of integration.
 Prerequisite: 161.
 Offered each semester.

 165 Analysis I (FR) Careful study of the real number system, basic topology of the real line, the plane, and three-dimensional space; sequences and their limits; sequential limits of functions from Rn to R; equivalence of the sequential and delta-epsilon limit definitions for functions of one variable.
 Prerequisite: One year of high school calculus including trigonometry.
 Students who scored at least 4 on the AB or 3 on the BC Advanced Placement exams in high school should take this course.
 Offered each fall.

 166 Analysis II A continuation of Math 165 to include: Differential calculus of vector-valued functions, vector fields, differentiation for functions of several variables, and integration for functions of one variable.
 Prerequisite: 165.
 Offered each spring.